grovewo/site-1/src/content/_index.md

 ---
 title: "Expressing my free will"
 featured_image: '/images/backdrop.jpg'
-description: "My blog and drüble."
+description: "My blog and druble."
 ---

 Welcome to my blog with some of my work in progress.
 I've been working on this.
 You can read.